standardebooks/manual/7-high-level-structural-patterns.rst

 If an ebook has any illustrations that are *major structural components* of the work (even just one!), then the ebook includes an :path:`loi.xhtml` file at the end of the ebook.
 This file lists the illustrations in the ebook, along with a short caption or description.

 #.
-The LoI is an XHTML file located in :path:`./src/epub/text/loi.xhtml`.
+The LoI is an XHTML file named :path:`./src/epub/text/loi.xhtml`.

 #.
 The LoI file has the :value:`backmatter` semantic inflection.